William Caley

 William Henry "Big Bill" Caley (July 1873 - January 15, 1918) was an American football player, lawyer, and mine operator.
 He played college football for the University of Colorado at Boulder from 1893 to 1895 and for the University of Michigan from 1896 to 1898.
 With runs of 75 and 80 yards in 1894 and 1895, he set the all-time Colorado Buffaloes record for longest rushing play - a record that was not broken for nearly 40 years.
 He was also the second leading scorer on the undefeated 1898 Michigan Wolverines football team that won the university's first Western Conference (now known as the Big Ten Conference) football championship.
 He was selected as a first-team All-Western player by both Caspar Whitney and the Chicago Daily Tribune.
 After graduating from Michigan, he returned to Colorado where he practiced law and operated grocery and mining businesses.

-Early years
+Early life

 Caley was born in 1873 in Missouri.
 His parents, Franklin T. and Grace (Ormiston) Caley, moved to Colorado when Caley was an infant.
 His father operated a hotel and engaged in the mining, cattle, and butcher businesses at Alma, Colorado.
 In the 1890s, the family moved to a 1,600-acre ranch near Littleton, Colorado, eventually operating a cheese factory that became one of the leading businesses in the Littleton area.